CheshtaK/Machine-Learning-Mentorship/README.md

 1. Articles/Blogs: This will give you a detailed explanation for each topic alongwith the relevant mathematics.

-2. Code: If you prefer to learn by looking at the codebase, we'll link open source implementations of the algorithm (where appropriate).
+2. Code: If you prefer to learn by looking at the codebase, we'll link practical implementations of the topic(wherever appropriate).

-3. Lectures: We'll link free online YouTube lectures.
+3. Lectures: We'll link free online YouTube lectures (wherever appropriate).

 The recommendation would be to either use Lectures or Articles to get a solid grasp of the conceptual details, and to use the Code as a reference during the assignment.
 Please note that we don't tolerate any plagiarism.